 Features of Business SMS

 With Business SMS, the SMS gateway of PlusServer, you send individual and mass text messages to your target groups.
-Sending and receiving can be conveniently integrated into your internet or intranet applications.
+Sending can be conveniently integrated into your internet or intranet applications.

-- SMS Gateway in its own, BSI-certified data centre.
+- SMS Gateway in its own, TÜV-certified data centre.
 For high availability and absolute confidentiality.

 - Connection to the zMRDB for optimal routing - even with ported numbers.